Druid-Nutstone/Ps.Utilities.Help/ReadmeGitHub.md

 # New-Repository

-Creates a new repository in github.
-The repository will be created with a main branch and a readme.md. returns GitRepositoryResponse
+Creates a new repository object. use Invoke-NewRepository to actually create the repository

 ```
- $gitRepoResponse = New-Repository -Name "myrepo" -Description "testing new repository" -Private
+ $gitRepoResponse = New-Repository -Name "myrepo" -Description "testing new repository" -Private | Invoke-NewRepository
 ```

 ### Parameters